What to Know When Building an IoT Program for Your Organization

 Internet of Things is a system of interrelated devices, all connected to the internet, which allows for the collection and transmission of data via a number of connectivity methods.
 The physical devices, applications and solutions that can be a part of IoT are limitless.

-While pursuing digital transformation with IoT technology is a worldwide market projecting to hit $1.1 trillion by 2026, building a smarter business through connected systems can be both complex and challenging for many organizations.
+While pursuing digital transformation with IoT technology is a worldwide market projected to hit $1.1 trillion by 2026, building a smarter business through connected systems can be complex and challenging for many organizations.